Ensuring Compliance: Best Practices for Email Signatures and Disclaimer Under GDPR

 All images, including banners, are hosted by AdSigner-ensuring no bulky attachments are sent with your emails, keeping inboxes clean and compliant.

-➔ Audit Trails & Version Control
+➔ Audit trails & version control

 Keep a history of changes for legal or internal audits, and ensure that all previous versions of signatures are traceable and accountable.